Faber polynomials in a deltoid region and power iteration momentum methods: Introduction

 In computational mathematics and especially numerical linear algebra, many fast algorithms are based on the idea that $x^n$ is approximately a polynomial of degree $\sim \sqrt{n}$, which leads to a square root speed up over direct methods.
 Examples of such fast algorithms include Chebyshev iteration \cite{golub1961chebyshev}, Conjugate gradient\cite{hestenes1952methods}, GMRES \cite{saad1986gmres}, Lanczos algorithm \cite{lanczos1950iteration}, and Arnoldi iteration \cite{golub2006arnoldi}; for connections to quadrature, also see \cite{trefethen2022exactness}.
 On the interval $[-1,1]$, an explicit statement of this idea first appeared in the 1976 paper of Newman and Rivlin \cite{newman1976approximation} who proved that $x^n$ can be uniformly approximated using a polynomial of degree $\sim \sqrt{n}$ and that an accurate approximation cannot be achieved by a lower degree polynomial.
 A more precise result was obtained by \cite{sachdeva2014faster}, (see Theorem \ref{chebxnfast} below).
 A related property of Chebyshev polynomials is that the magnitude of the $n$-th degree Chebyshev polynomial $|T_n(x)|$ is at least $\frac{1}{2} (1+ \sqrt{2 \varepsilon})^n$ for $|x| = 1 + \varepsilon$ with $\varepsilon > 0$, which again is a factor of a square root more than we might expect.
 In this paper, we use a family of polynomials related to Faber polynomials to generalize these efficient approximation and rapid growth properties to a deltoid region in the complex plane.

 The motivation for our approach is twofold.
 First, we are motivated by \cite{austin2024dynamically,xu2018accelerated} that consider accelerating the power method from an optimization perspective inspired by Polyak's heavy ball momentum \cite{polyak1964some}, where \cite{xu2018accelerated} establishes a connection between momentum and Chebyshev polynomials, and \cite{austin2024dynamically} uses the dynamic extrapolation techniques of \cite{nigam2022simple,pollock2021extrapolating} to determine the optimal momentum.
+For a comparison of this dynamic momentum approach to the Lanczos method for symmetric problems, see \cite{barletta2025momentum}.
 Second, we are motivated by generalizing the probabilistic concentration proof of Sachdeva and Vishnoi \cite{sachdeva2014faster}, see Theorem \ref{chebxnfast} below, to a region of the complex plane using polynomials defined by higher-order recurrence formulas.

 In the following, we briefly introduce Faber polynomials; for more background, see \cite{suetin1998series}.
 Let $\Omega$ be a compact subset of the complex plane that is not a single point, whose complement $\overline{\mathbb{C}} \setminus \Omega$ is simply connected in the extended complex plane $\overline{\mathbb{C}}$.
 By the Riemann mapping theorem there is a conformal map $\psi$ from the exterior of the unit disk $\{z \in \overline{\mathbb{C}} : |z| > 1\}$ to $\overline{\mathbb{C}} \setminus \Omega$.
 To make the choice unique, assume $\psi(\infty) = \infty$ and $\psi'(\infty) > 0$.
 The Faber polynomials $F_n(z)$, $n \ge 0$ for $\Omega$ are defined by the generating function